Hygor/nwl-vue3-version/README.md

 ![nwl-eSports](https://user-images.githubusercontent.com/236071/192314997-3ecb4932-f146-42c7-b586-9ee81558d741.png)

+This is a platform created in one week for training purposes.
+The original project was built with React and React-Native.
+The idea of the transcription of the project into Vue3 is to provide a good hint on how framework agnostic we can be.

-This is a platform created in one week for training purposes, the idea is to provide a place to find the perfect partner to play your favorite game together by connecting your Twitch.tv account.
+This project is a platform to find the perfect partner to play your favorite game together by connecting your Twitch.tv account, and it's not fully functional.

 ## Technologies used